cjhosken/NCCARenderFarmTools/README.md

 > **Tip:** You can also access your files from Linux.
 Check out the tutorial videos by Jon Macey for more details.

+> **Issue:** If you are rendering in Karma, and your images are not opening correctly, make sure to enable "Legacy EXR" in the karmarendersettings.
+This is a known issue.

 ## Troubleshooting

 The tools may occasionally encounter bugs or performance issues.
 If you experience slowdowns or unexpected behavior: